Cladkoewka/Cladkoewka/README.md

 ## 🚀 About Me

-.NET backend developer.
+.NET backend developer with background in gamedev.
 Currently studying Computer Science and Engineering at MPEI.

 ## 💻 Skills